List of numbered streets in Manhattan: 33rd Street

 33rd Street runs uninterrupted from First Avenue to Seventh Avenue where it turns into a pedestrian road for a quarter of a block and turns back into a street.
 Then it runs the rest of the way to 12th Avenue.
 It runs on the north side of Hudson Yards and the south side of the Empire State Building.

 The segment of 33rd Street between First and Second avenues was widened by 20 ft in the 1950s when the superblock for Kips Bay Towers was created.
 In 2018, the same street segment was converted from one-way to two-way traffic to improve access for ambulances traveling to emergency entrance of NYU Langone Health on First Avenue.
+At Park Avenue, 33rd Street was closed to westbound through traffic beginning in 1999, when barriers were installed at the southern end of the Park Avenue Tunnel.
+In 2019, the segment of 33rd Street between Tenth and Eleventh avenues was reconstructed as part of the Hudson Yards Redevelopment Project, which included raising the street elevation by up to 15 ft for integration with Hudson Boulevard.

 35th Street

 35th Street runs from FDR Drive to Eleventh Avenue.
 Notable locations include East River Ferry, Mercy University Manhattan Campus, and the Jacob K. Javits Convention Center.

 36th to 39th streets

 36th Street runs from the FDR Drive to Eleventh Avenue.
 It runs on the south side of the Queens–Midtown Tunnel's Manhattan entrance/exit and over the Lincoln Tunnel's Manhattan entrance/exit.
 Notable locations on 36th Street are the American Copper Buildings, Sniffen Court, The Morgan Library & Museum, Gotham Hall, and the Javits Center.

 37th Street runs from the FDR Drive to Eleventh Avenue.
 It runs on the north side of the Queens–Midtown Tunnel's Manhattan entrance/exit and over the Lincoln Tunnel's Manhattan entrance/exit.
 Notable locations on 37th Street are the Corinthian, the Morgan Library & Museum, Gotham Hall, and the Javits Center.

 38th Street runs from FDR Drive to Eleventh Avenue.
 It runs on the south side of the Lincoln Tunnel's Manhattan entrance/exit.
-Notable Locations on 38th Street are The Corinthian, The Town House Hotel, 425 Fifth Avenue, and the Javits Center.
+Notable locations on 38th Street are The Corinthian, The Town House Hotel, 425 Fifth Avenue, and the Javits Center.

 39th Street runs from First Avenue to Eleventh Avenue.
 It runs over the Lincoln Tunnel's Manhattan entrance/exit.
 A notable location on 39th Street is the Astro's Dog Run.